 But, in such a competitive market, how did bookies go about getting customers to choose their services over their rivals?
 By giving them free bets.

 How does matched betting work?

 Before we start, I want to make one thing clear.
 Matched betting is not gambling.
 If you gamble, then there is a good chance you will lose.
 Maybe not immediately, but eventually.
 Matched betting allows you to cover every outcome, and thanks to special offers, it means you will always end up winning.

 Matched betting involves taking advantage of these free bets.

 For example, bookmaker A will offer you a free bet of £10 if you bet £10 on an event.
 So you choose a tennis match where two players have equal chances of winning.
-You place £10 on one player to win with bookmaker A and £10 on his opponent to win with bookmaker B. Now it doesn’t matter who wins, as you will earn your money back whatever the result.
+You place £10 on one player to win with bookmaker A and £10 ‘lay bet‘ on his opponent to win with bookmaker B. Now it doesn’t matter who wins, as you will earn your money back whatever the result.
 But not only that, you will earn a free £10 bet.

 Now, this is a very simplified explanation as there are other factors to consider.
 But don’t worry if you’ve just read the above and still have no idea.
-There are companies out there that offer a matched betting guide.
-Take a look at this short video by Profit Accumulator for more information.
+I have written an example below to help you understand.
+And if that doesn’t explain it… there are companies out there that offer a complete matched betting service.
+They will guide you through the whole process.

 How much money do you need to start matched betting?

 The more cash you have, the more potential you have to earn.
 However, a starting bank of around £50-60 is sufficient enough to start betting.
 This will allow you to start with the small offers and work your way up to the better ones.